Advance or Pivot in Your Career

 |

-Courses are taught by CCI’s world-class faculty who have active research experience in machine learning, computer vision, game AI, data science, cognitive science, high-performance computing, software engineering, and applied machine learning.
+Courses are taught by SCIS’s world-class faculty who have active research experience in machine learning, computer vision, game AI, data science, cognitive science, high-performance computing, software engineering and applied machine learning.

-The MS in Artificial Intelligence and Machine Learning program offers two concentrations: Applied and Computational.
+The MS in Artificial Intelligence and Machine Learning program offers two concentrations: Computational and Applied.

 The admissions committee will make the final determination on your concentration.